YvesCoding/vuescroll/README.md

 ## Introduction

- vuescroll is a virtual scrollbar based on [vue.js 2.X](https://github.com/vuejs/vue) which can both support PC and mobile phone.You can customize the scrollbar you like instead of using native in browser.Here is the offical [website](https://wangyi7099.github.io/VuescrollDocs).
+ vuescroll is a virtual scrollbar based on [vue.js 2.X](https://github.com/vuejs/vue) which can both support PC and mobile phone.You can customize the scrollbar how you like instead of using native in browser.
+Here is the offical [website](https://wangyi7099.github.io/VuescrollDocs).

- ## Who use vitural scrollbar?
+ ## Who uses virtual scrollbar?
  [element](http://element-cn.eleme.io/#/zh-CN/component/installation),[slimScroll](https://github.com/rochal/jQuery-slimScroll) and [CodePen(Code edit box)](https://codepen.io/wangyi7099/) are using it.
 Here is the offical [website](https://wangyi7099.github.io/VuescrollDocs) of vuescroll.

 ## Features